Home » Oranges and Hermit Crabs: What You Need to Know

 • Linalool.

-Additionally, the leaves of an orange tree have likely been treated with pesticides.
+Additionally, the leaves of the orange tree may have been treated with pesticides and insecticides.

-Hermit crabs like the aroma of orange juice, getting vitamin C from drinking it.
-However, too much Vitamin C can cause digestive issues.
+Hermit crabs like the aroma of orange juice, deriving vitamin C from drinking it.

-Hermit crabs are also messy eaters and drinkers, so they’ll likely spill orange juice, creating sticky floors and attracting bugs that smell the sugar in the liquid.
+Hermit crabs are messy drinkers, so they’ll likely spill orange juice, creating sticky floors and attracting bugs that detect sugar in the liquid.

 are oranges safe for hermit crabs?